Save for Your Future

 Mutual funds are made of many investors pooling their money together in order to get greater exposure/diversification in stocks, bonds and other market securities.
 One other important note about mutual funds is that they are professionally managed.

 Account rebalancing is built on the concept that you set your portfolio at a strategic allocation (such as 60% stocks and 40% bonds) and continue to monitor that allocation on a quarterly, semi-annual or annual basis.
-Once you are signed into Wells Fargo, you have the ability to choose the automatic rebalance feature that takes place each quarter.
+Once you are signed into Principal, you have the ability to choose the automatic rebalance feature that takes place each quarter.

 *If you are in a Target Date Fund, this concept is automatically built into your appropriate retirement fund and will happen automatically.